yssolk9102/kwk-virtual-curriculum-4/swift-ios/projects/to-do-list/i1/index.md

 ## Adding ToDos

-Now we want to work on adding a new ToDo from the `AddToDoViewController`, then popping back to the `ToDoTableViewController` and being able to see that new ToDo in our Table View
+Now we want to work on building functionality that would allow a user to add a new ToDo from the `AddToDoViewController`, then send the user back to the `ToDoTableViewController` so they can view that new ToDo in the Table View.

 * First, we need to make a new ToDo item inside our `addTapped` function and grab the value of the input field as well as the importance status of the ToDo: